NSPCC: 2010s

 In November 2014, fifty Paddington Bear statues, created by various celebrities and organisations—including the NSPCC designed "Patchwork Paddington"—were located around London prior to the release of the film Paddington, with the statues auctioned to raise funds for the NSPCC.

-In 2017, the Information Commissioner's Office fined eleven charities that breached the Data Protection Act by misusing donors’ personal data.
+In 2017, the Information Commissioner's Office fined eleven charities that breached the Data Protection Act by misusing donors' personal data.
 NSPCC was fined £12,000.

 In 2019, the NSPCC engaged transgender activist Munroe Bergdorf as its first LGBTQ+ campaigner for ChildLine.
 The relationship was ended controversially after what Bergdorf described as a transphobic hate campaign against her, including false allegations that she had taken part in pornographic films.
 The NSPCC stated that their reason was nothing to do with Bergdorf being transgender, but because she invited LGBTQ+ young people to contact her directly over social media, which was not compatible with the NSPCC's own safeguarding policies.
 Over 150 NSPCC staff complained to senior management about the charity's treatment of Bergdorf.

 Activities

 The NSPCC lobbies the government on issues relating to child welfare, and creates campaigns for the general public, with the intention of raising awareness of child protection issues.
 It also operates both a helpline on 0808 800 5000, for anyone concerned about a child, and Childline offering support to children themselves.
 Childline became a part of the NSPCC in 2006.
 In addition to the telephone helplines, NSPCC provides an online counselling service for children and young people at Childline.

 The NSPCC runs local service centres across the UK where it helps children, young people, and families.
 Since 2009, the NSPCC has run a Child Protection Consultancy service aiming to make organisations safer for children.
 This offers training and consultancy to organisations which have contact with children, ranging from schools to sporting bodies.
 The charity works through local safeguarding children's boards (LSCBs), where the police, health, social and education services and others can work together.

 The charity is regularly audited and publishes its annual report and accounts as required by the Charity Commission.

+The NSPCC also makes public service announcements, and has been doing so since 1991, the same year the UK lifted the ban on charities from advertising on television.

 In May 2021, a helpline that was launched for victims to report abuse and harassment in educational settings had taken hundreds of calls since it opened.
 The NSPCC received 353 calls between 1 April and 16 May.
 Of these, 65 were referred to external agencies such as the police and children's services.